inet-framework/inet-tutorials/configurator/doc/step2.rst

 The order of configuration elements is important, but the configurator doesn't assign addresses in the order of XML ``<interface>`` elements.
-It iterates interfaces in the network, and for each interface the first matching rule in the XML configuration will take effect.
+It iterates interfaces in the network, and for each interface, the first matching rule in the XML configuration will take effect.
 Thus, statements that are positioned earlier in the configuration take precedence over those that come later.